linw0724-linnet/ubuntu-server-setup/dckr_srvr_open-speed-test/readme.md

 ```
 * Add the following entries to the `crontab -e` file:
 ```
-# Set Open Speed Test Server Docker container to auto update and restart weekly on Monday at 0500
+# Set Open Speed Test Server Docker container to auto update and restart on the first day of every month at 0500
-0 5 * * 1 docker restart openspeedtestserver
+0 5 1 * * docker restart openspeedtestserver
 ```
 * Save file and exit text editor.
 -----